 The metric used for the tsunami intensity is the Maximum Inundation Height (MIH, in meters), calculated by applying local amplification factors (AF) to the offshore maximum tsunami amplitudes obtained at 2,336 Points of Interest (POI) distributed in the North-Eastern Atlantic (1,092 POIs), the Mediterranean Sea (1,107 POIs), and the Black Sea (137 POIs) at an average spacing of ~20 km and an average depth of ~50 m.

 We provide the mean hazard curve together with five different percentiles to illustrate the model epistemic uncertainty, namely: the 2nd, 16th, 50th, 84th, and 98th percentiles.

-NEAMTHM18 data is offered through web services adopting the OGC standards (WFS and WMS).
-This service is part of the candidate Thematic Core Service for tsunami and is integrated into the Integrated Core Service Data Portal of the European Plate Observing System (EPOS).
+NEAMTHM18 data are distributed through web services adopting the OGC standards (WFS and WMS).
+This service is part of the candidate Thematic Core Service (cTCS) Tsunami after following the TCS Data Quality Assurance workflow and was then incorporated into the Integrated Core Service Data Portal of the European Plate Observing System (EPOS).

 Use the resources listed below to access NEAMTHM18 data.

 Style file to recreate the color scale used by the WMS catalog